-Who Personal Capital Is For
+Who Empower Is For

 Then you can get a breakdown of all your expenses into spending categories like groceries, restaurants, clothing, loans and taxes.
-More than just budgeting, you can get analysis of your portfolio to find out how much you should increase or reduce each asset class in order to match Personal Capital’s recommended targets.
+More than just budgeting, you can get analysis of your portfolio to find out how much you should increase or reduce each asset class in order to match Empower’s recommended targets.
 You can also evaluate and forecast your retirement savings to know what you need to do in order to meet your goals.
-You won’t have access to human advisors with a free account, but the tools will be enough for serious DIY investors.
+You won’t have access to human advisors with a free account, but the tools may be enough for serious DIY investors.

-- Tax Loss Harvesting
+- Tax-Loss Harvesting

 - Automatic Rebalancing